dataesr/paysage2ror/README.md

 Add missing RoR on French structures of Paysage.

-Tu run it, execute :
+To run it, execute :

-`node --experimental-specifier-resolution=node --env-file=.env paysage2ror.mjs`
+`node --experimental-specifier-resolution=node paysage2ror.mjs`